BrianLipscombe/cryptocurrency-quiz-game/README.md

     2. Imagery

         The background image is a rendering downloaded for free from VectorStock [here](https://www.vectorstock.com/royalty-free-vector/cpu-chip-with-bright-connections-green-vector-22525088) then further designed with additional layers using Adobe Photshop Elements Photo Editor.
 The cryptocurrency logos were obtained for free at designmodo [here.](https://designmodo.com/free-crypto-icons/) It is intended to appear as a magnified digital cryptocurrency networking circuit.
-The golden coin reward image at the end was obtained [here.](https://www.pikpng.com/transpng/hxRhmR/)

     3. Typography